 Over and above the usual saddle, bridle, saddle blanket and protective boots there is a specific set of equipment I use when working with horses.

 Safety is paramount.
 I always wear a helmet and heeled boots when riding.
 I also use gloves for certain activities.
-I am lucky enough to be sponsored by Champion – check them out, they do great riding hats for every occasion.

 Rope halters can be adjusted to fit a wide range of horses and feature knots which stop the horse from leaning on them, unlike a wide, flat webbing or leather head collar.
 Rope head collars operate in the same way as a conventional head collar but, when pulled, will exert more pressure and give a more immediate response.
 When you are not pulling they sit comfortably on the horse’s head.
-Here’s a link to a quick video on fastening a rope halter.

 I use a special, inexpensive resistance device to teach a horse to tie up patiently without pulling back.
 A long rope (usually 20 feet) is threaded through it and, when the horse pulls back, it creates friction.
 The rope is able to safely slide through the device but the pull the horse feels is consistent and firm.
 It allows them to go back until they realise that pulling the rope puts pressure on the poll (from the halter) and that coming forward stops it.
 After a few tries they are less inclined to pull back at all.
 This stops horses learning to break string and prevents injury from pulling back if tied to something solid.